Skip to content

 Querying with Context Managers

-Alternatively, use context managers to set the RLS context for any code block:
+Context managers set the RLS context for any code block:

 from django_rls_tenants import tenant_context, admin_context